deonjonker123/SmallProgressions/README.md

 ## Credits

-**Inspiration:** Many features and ideas in this mod were inspired by the original Tiny Progressions mod.
+**Inspiration:** Many features and ideas in this mod were obviously inspired by the original Tiny Progressions mod.

 **Textures:** Some textures were adapted from "Unused Minecraft Textures" by Malcolm Riley ([GitHub Repository](https://github.com/malcolmriley/unused-textures)).
 Licensed under Creative Commons Attribution 4.0 International License.
 Modifications were made to some original assets.